 All these efforts get your home or business underway to contain the rodent problem.
 It’s called an “initial rodent treatment” because it is the first step in starting a service that will, not just stop the current rat or mouse infestation, but continue to prevent and protect your property from future infestations as well.

 Cascade’s Rodent ‘Inspect and Protect’ Service

-Washington State’s outlying suburbs and rural areas—from Wenatchee, to Puyallup, to Anacortes—has an abundant deer mouse population.
+Washington State’s outlying suburbs and rural areas—from Puyallup, to Anacortes—has an abundant deer mouse population.
 And Cascade Pest Control’s four decades of experience has left us watching the amazing encroachment of rats as invasive species, moving right along with our suburban and urban expansion.

 We need to face the reality that populations of various rodent species are continuously surrounding us.
 They live in our neighborhoods, venture into our own yards, and are ready to exert all their skills and stamina to live with us in our homes and businesses.
 For them it’s survival and they don’t pull any punches.

 We at Cascade Pest Control know this, so we’ve created a cost-effective periodic service to repeatedly monitor rodent activity, present a formidable barrier to their gaining ground in your home, and a far quicker response when the pressure of rodents cause migrations and assaults on your property.